Student Allowances Summed Up

 How much money can you get?

-The amount of money you can expect to get each week will depend on your circumstances; however, these are the maximum student allowance payments:
+The amount of money you can expect to get each week will depend on your circumstances.

 How does it all work?